CAR SHIPPING TO AUSTRALIA – CUSTOMS VALUATION

 CALL US ON 01525 851545 IF YOU NEED HELP FINDING INFORMATION

-(NORMAL) METHOD OF VALUATION (called ‘normal’ but not normally used by customs): The customs value for vehicles if when purchased the sale under consideration took place with the purpose of shipping it to Australia is normally assessed as the purchase price actually paid in the UK for the vehicle.
-This method of valuation is usually only used if the vehicle was purchased in the UK within 12 months of shipment (mainly cars older than 1989).
+(NORMAL) METHOD OF VALUATION (called ‘normal’ but NOT normally used by Customs): The customs value for vehicles if when purchased the sale under consideration took place with the purpose of shipping it to Australia is normally assessed as the purchase price actually paid in the UK for the vehicle.
+This method of valuation is usually only used if the vehicle is older than 1989 and was purchased in the UK within 12 months of shipment.

 This method of valuation is not ordinarily used in cases where: